anishamandega/Shoe-Manager/README.md

 7. **Exit the Shoe Inventory Menu:** Exit the program.

 Follow the on-screen prompts to interact with the program and manage your shoe inventory.

+# Contributing
+Contributions to this project are welcome.
+If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.

+# Acknowledgments
+This project is based on a programming exercise I completed during my bootcamp at HyperionDev.
+The Wasabi library is used for colorful console output.